yuhengen/TGC9-Interactive-Frontend-DemonSlayer/README.md

 # Credits
 ## Acknowledgement
-This project would have not been possible without w3schools, Bootstrap documentation, Stackoverflow forums and the Demon Slayer: Kimetsu no Yaiba series.
+This project would have not been possible without the lecturer and training assistants from Trent Global College, w3schools, Bootstrap documentation, Stackoverflow forums and the Demon Slayer: Kimetsu no Yaiba series.

 This project is strictly for educational purposes only.

 ## Images and videos
-All images are taken from sources below, and are edited using [GIMP](https://www.gimp.org/) where necessary
+All images are taken from the sources below, and are edited using [GIMP](https://www.gimp.org/) where needed
 - Credits to Kimetsu no Yaiba - Demon Slayer series for their characters and images
 - Credits to Demon Slayer wikia and Google for the Images
 - Credits to YouTube for the videos